Thunderbolts (comics): The Revolution's Thunderbolts

+Thunderbolts: Doomstrike

-During the "One World Under Doom" storyline, Doctor Doom attempts to recruit Bucky's Thunderbolts to his side.
-After Doctor Doom destroyed Bucky's hometown of Shelbyville in retaliation and framed Bucky for the attack, Doctor Doom reveals his plans to form his version of the Thunderbolts called the Fulgar Victoris.
-The Fulgar Victoris consists of Valentina Allegra de Fontaine in his Citizen V alias, original Thunderbolts members Atlas, Fixer, and Moonstone as well as a cyborg of Abner Jenkins called MACH-Doom.
-With help from Captain America and Ghost Rider, the Thunderbolts defeat the Fulgar Victoris and some of the Doombots.
-Fixer defects to their side and activates the Doombot Protocol Fixer Omega Daffodil to shut down the other Doombots.
+During the "One World Under Doom" storyline, Doctor Doom retaliates against Bucky Barnes by destroying his hometown of Shelbyville and framing him for the attack.
+As he assumes control of the rest of the world, Doom reveals his own version of the Thunderbolts called the Fulgar Victoris.
+This team is led by Valentina Allegra de Fontaine (in a new Citizen V alias) and consists of original Thunderbolts Atlas, Fixer, and Moonstone, as well as a cyborg based on Abner Jenkins called MACH-Doom.

+With help from the last remaining original Thunderbolt, Songbird, plus U.S. Agent, Sharon Carter, Captain America, and Ghost Rider, Barnes discovers a Doom plot to steal a major cache of vibranium—and ultimately defeats Valentina and her team trying to carry it out.
+Fixer defects to Barnes's side in the end and he activates the "Doombot Protocol Fixer Omega Daffodil" to shut down the Doombots running the vibranium heist.

-Bucky then goes on to lead a new team, the New Avengers.
+Barnes then goes on to lead a new team, the New Avengers.

 Slogan

 Justice, like lightning, ever should appear to few men's ruin, but to all men's fear.

 The series' slogan, "Justice, Like Lightning..." was attributed to a poem by Thomas Randolph in Thunderbolts #1.
 However, upon further investigation, Kurt Busiek could not find any evidence that this phrase had actually appeared in Thomas Randolph's writings.
 Busiek himself had originally taken the slogan from the Roy Thomas-penned issues of Captain Marvel, where the quote was similarly attributed to Randolph.

 The quote is frequently attributed to Joseph Swetnam, but this was not Swetnam himself, but rather a character based on him in the 1620 play Swetnam the Woman-Hater Arraigned by Women, which was written by an unknown author.
 Busiek reports that one Thunderbolts fan located a version of the couplet attributed to Irish archbishop Milo Sweetman, who died in 1380.